portlandcodeschool/ruby-on-rails-2014Q1/code_challenge_08/code_challenge_08.md

 ### Working in parallel

 Depending on your team's approach, it might be useful to use branches in your git process.
-If, for example, you give one team the job of refactoring the front end and the other team of refactoring the backend, they could each branch to their own feature branch and then deliver back to the master branch.
+If, for example, you give one team the job of refactoring the front end and the other team of refactoring the back-end, they could each branch to their own feature branch and then deliver back to the master branch.
 You might have a team go off and refactor the Parse class into a module.
 It all depends on how you want to work.

 A couple of tips: Isolate and Integrate